GoogleChrome/developer.chrome.com/site/en/blog/user-agent-reduction-origin-trial/index.md

   - chrome-95
 ---
  {% Aside 'important' %}
- The User-Agent Reduction deprecation trial ended September 23, 2023.
-The information available in the User-Agent string was reduced beginning in Chrome 101.
-During the deprecation trial, sites were able to continue receiving parts of the UA string, but will now have to rely on other methods.
+ The User-Agent Reduction origin trial ended March 7, 2023.
+The User-Agent UA string is now fully reduced.

  To replace functionality that relied on the User Agent string, you can implement the [User Agent client hints API](https://developer.mozilla.org/docs/Web/API/User-Agent_Client_Hints_API#browser_compatibility).